Questions about retail pricing

 When will I be paid for my online sales?

 We send consignment checks in the early spring (usually February / March) for all books sold the previous year.
-We can checks twice annually for sales exceeding $500, upon author request.
+We can issue checks twice annually for sales exceeding $500, upon author request.
 Consignment checks come with a letter stating how many copies sold and how many are available in our inventory.

 What information do I need to provide for the online listing?